AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Configuration.rst

 5. Make note of both the publish and subscribe keys as you will need them when setting up Games SDK for Alexa.
 6. Enable the **Stream Controller** and the **Storage and Playback** Application add-ons.

-Your PubNub App is now configured for Games SDK for Alexa.
+Your Pubnub App is now configured for Games SDK for Alexa.